comunica/generate-comunica/README.md

 Run `npm link` in this directory for installing this generator. (make sure `yo` is globally installed!)

 Running `yo comunica:bus` or `yo comunica:bus --name my-name` will create a new bus package.

+Running `yo comunica:actor` or `yo comunica:actor --name my-name --bus bus-name` will create a new actor package.